tidzi17/landing-page-interiorDesign/README.md

 <div align='center'>
 <h1>Landing Page</h1>
   <h3>About the project</h3>
   <p>Interior design landing page, developed meticulously from a  Figma design.
-It serves as a showcase for attention to detail and commitment to bringing design concepts to life in the digital realm.</p>
+It serves as a showcase for attention to detail and commitment to bringing design concepts to life.</p>
 Live Demo: <a href='https://liam-brooks-landingpage.vercel.app/'>Landing Page Demo</a> <br>
 » React JS <br>
 » SCSS